 Jordan Nafekh’s practice includes a broad range of intellectual property disputes with a focus on high-stakes patent infringement litigation.
 Jordan has comprehensive experience through all stages of litigation, from pre-filing investigation to trials and appeals.
 He has experience drafting and arguing both discovery and dispositive motions, including claim construction motions, working with fact and expert witnesses, taking and defending depositions, and examining witnesses at trial.

-Jordan is actively involved in the intellectual property law community, including sitting on the board of directors of the Los Angeles Intellectual Property Law Association (LAIPLA).
+Jordan is actively involved in the intellectual property law community, including serving as secretary of the Los Angeles Intellectual Property Law Association (LAIPLA).
 His previous roles within the LAIPLA include chairing the Young Lawyer’s Committee and organizing events with the Patent & Trade Secrets Committee.